-• Has opposed bilingual éducation in the past, but now appears to favor.
+• Has opposed bilingual education in the past, but now appears to favor.

-- H. WELFARE - o Supports transferring weifare programs from the Federal government to State and local governments, along with the tax resources needed to pay for the programs.
+- H. WELFARE - o Supports transferring welfare programs from the Federal government to State and local governments, along with the tax resources needed to pay for the programs. - o Has said the Food Stamp program is nothing but a welfare program which does not work.